calgaryml/SQuAsh/README.md

 `docker run -it --device /dev/kfd --device /dev/dri/renderD128 -v $(pwd):/workspace squash`

 Usage steps:
-1. Run `python3 trainer.py` in directory `rocm_torch_extension` to run the tests and see how to use the python module.
+1. Run `python3 ./squash/trainer.py` to run the tests and see how to use the python module.